 “That wasn’t—” he began, but huffed and looked away.
 He didn’t really know what to say to that.

-Roast looked back at her indignantly, unsure how to take that.
-He wasn’t trying to unnaturally shove them together and besides, it seemed to turn out alright.
+Roast gave her an indignant look, unsure how to take that.
+He wasn’t trying to unnaturally shove them together.
+Besides, it seemed to turn out alright.
 In his opinion, he thought he read the situation pretty well.

-Her expression fell as she looked him in the eyes.
-She sat down on the floor where she was and looked down.
+She sat herself down on the floor and looked away.
 “Great.
-And apparently I’ve forgotten how to be a good wife.”
+And now I’ve apparently forgotten how to be a good wife.”

-Roast’s brows furrowed, trying to understand the sudden shift.
+Roast’s brows furrowed as he tried to understand the sudden shift.
 His eyes widened in recognition when he remembered she could sense his emotions.
 She must have noticed her remark cut him a little.

-She looked up at him with a hint of… anger?
+She looked back at him with a hint of… anger on her face.
 “You stand up for me all the time, Roast.
 Why don’t you stand up for yourself once in a while?”

 “You’re angry at me for… for trying not to be angry at you?”

 “No. Yes.
 No!
 Augh!”
-She put her head in her hooves.
+Sweet collapsed her head in her hooves.
 “I’m sorry.
-I didn’t think about it before I opened my mouth.”
-She put her hooves down and looked back up at him.
+I didn’t think before I opened my mouth.”
+She set her hooves down and sighed.
 “I’m the one who’s a terrible changeling right now.”

 Roast wasn’t sure what to do, so he did the only thing he could think of.
 He walked over and wrapped her in a hug.
 She snorted and, after a moment, returned the hug.

-After a moment, he let her go and looked at her, but she didn’t meet his gaze.
+Several seconds later, he let her go and looked at her.
+She didn’t meet his gaze.

-“I’m sorry, Roast,” she said again.
+“I’m sorry, Roast,” she apologized again.
 “I still need more time.”

 “It’s alright, I can—”

-Wait.
-Time.
-His eyes widened and he stepped back, turning to look at the clock.
-If he didn’t leave in the next five or so minutes, he ran the risk of being late.
+Wait, time!
+His eyes widened and he stepped back to look at the clock.
+If he didn’t leave in the next five, he ran the risk of being late.

 “Er, hon,” Roast turned back to her, “I have my weekly get-together with my friends in half an hour.
 Maybe you could use that time to sort your thoughts out?”